larus-breeze/sw_algorithms_lib/README.md

 - **NMEA-stream output** for flight-management systems like [XCsoar](https://github.com/XCSoar/)
 - Output of application-specific data to a **CAN-bus** to feed cockpit-instruments

-This library is designed to be imported into another project via a .gitmodules file.

-# The following NMEA interface are reported
+# Output: The following NMEA sentences are reported

 **NMEA Standard sequences**:
 - $GPRMC time, position, groundspeed, track over ground